 UC Hastings is a prime destination for visiting foreign students and scholars.
 We have particularly strong ties with universities across East Asia.
 We invite interested law students and practicing attorneys to join our diverse international community:

-This one-year program is designed for foreign attorneys who want to practice in the United States or simply expand their understanding of U.S. law.
+This one-year program is designed for foreign attorneys who want to expand their understanding of U.S. law.
 Candidates can pursue a general LL.M. degree or specialize in one of the following areas:

 Law students from the following universities are invited to study at UC Hastings for a semester or full academic year: